XpressAI/x-template-semantic_segmentation/README.md

 6. UNetModel
 7. UnetPredict
 8. ReadMaskDataset
+9. PrepareButterflyDataset

 With 3 workflows:
 1. PyTorchUnetInferenceSample.xircuits - To allow inferencing of trained Unet model in either pytorch or onnx format.
-2. PyTorchUnetTrainSample.xircuits - To allow training of binary class masking with Unet model
+2. PyTorchUnetTrainSample.xircuits - To allow training of binary class masking with Unet model.
 3. PyTorchToOnnxSample.xircuits - To allow conversion of torch model to onnx model.

 **To Test**